Ferroin/pysyspower/README.md

  * Hybrid suspend

-Session management integration is incomplete, we currently don't have support for KDE or LXDE/LXQT.
+Session management integration is incomplete, we currently don't have proper support for KDE or LXDE/LXQT.

 ###### BSD ######
 Supports the following functionality: